langusta/rl-agents/README.md

 Learning to train RL-agents.

-The plan is to experiment with openai gym, implement some calassic algorithms, try some of my own and some state of the art.
+The plan is to experiment with openai gym, implement some classic algorithms, try some of my own and some state of the art.

 ---

+Some assumptions of how this works are given in the `__init__.py` files of `envs` and `agents` libraries.
+The heart is the `train` function from the `tools` library.

 TODO: